FThompson/ElTagCalculatorTutorial/README.md

 };
 ```

 Create the view array.
-This array will contain the document tree to be generated when rendering the application.
+This array will contain the element tree to be generated when rendering the application.

 ```javascript
 const view = [